1aWebmarketing/infiniteloop/README.md

 ### Mockup data

-Use `php artisan migrate:fresh --seed` to get some mockup data into suggestr.
+Use `php artisan migrate:fresh --seed` to get some mockup data into infiniteloop.

 ### Naming Conventions